Plea-Justice/plea-justice.github.io/Internal Documentation/Developer/Backend API Routes.md

 Scenarios are represented as a flattened version of the client state with additional properties stored in the `scenarios` collection of the database.
 They are retrieved by the `user_id` property which is the object ID of the user they they are associated with.
 Some methods, such as `GET /api/v1/scenarios`, return only a subset of the scenario object which is equivalent to the information stored in `meta` of the client state.

-More information on the representation of scenarios is available [here](/console/docs/backend-data).

 Relevant Files:

 - `server/routes/api_v1/scenario.js`